 \section{Abstract}

-We derive a general equation for the evolution of the curvature perturbation on comoving slices $\R_c$ in the presence of anisotropic and non-adiabatic pressure terms in the energy-momentum tensor of matter field.
-The equation is obtained by manipulating the perturbed Einstein equations in the comoving slicing.
-It could be used to study the evolution of perturbations for a system with an anisotropic energy-momentum tensor, such as in the presence of a vector field or in the presence of non-adiabaticity, such as in a multi-field system, or in modified gravity theories}.
+We derive the equation for the evolution of the curvature perturbation on the comoving time slice, $\R_c$, in the presence of anisotropic and non-adiabatic terms in the energy-momentum tensor of matter fields.
+The equation is obtained by manipulating the perturbed Einstein's equations in the comoving time slice.
+It could be used to study the evolution of the comoving curvature perturbations for systems with an anisotropic energy-momentum tensor, such as in the presence of vector fields, \hn{in the presence of entropy, such as in a multi-field system, or in modified gravity theories}.
 As a simple application, after checking that the comoving time slice for a multi-field system does not coincide with the uniform field time slice in general, we use the equation in the case of two minimally coupled scalar fields and derive a closed set of equations for the curvature and entropy perturbations on the comoving time slice.